CIMPL In-Depth Tutorial

 So you might be thinking, How does the IG identify the profile for your example?

-The answer is that the name of the related FHIR StructureDefinition for the profile is specified within the FHIR example.
+The answer is that the name of the related StructureDefinition for the profile is specified within the FHIR example.

 profile parameter must match the canonical URL of the profile where the StructureDefinition is located in order for the example to appear.